S1i/NameChecker/readme.md

 <h1>🤖 Username Checker 🤖</h1>
+<h2>🛑 This was made 2 years ago, I do not know if it still works. 🛑</h2>

 This was made for educational & learning purposes only.
 I do not recommend using this to get a username.